-Early on August 25, Howe's weary crew landed on the west side of the River Elk at Turkey Point in Maryland, just south of today's Elk Neck State Park.
+Early on August 25th, as the weather turned stormy once again, Howe's weary crew landed on the west side of the River Elk at Turkey Point in Maryland, just south of today's Elk Neck State Park.
 Captain Wolfe's company was among the first to disembark that day, along with other elite forces from the light infantry, the grenadiers, and the Hessian Jägers.
 The troops quickly chased off local militia, secured the area, set up camp, and tended to the cattle they had brought with them to the Head of the Elk.
+Some women came ashore too, but the Orderly Book specifically stated that "one woman per company is permitted to Land."
+18